Azubi-Africa/Career_Accelerator_LP3-Regression/README.md

 The questions below are to be answered.
 Do note that, you are free to draw more hypothesis from the data.

 1. Is the train dataset complete (has all the required dates)?

-2. Which dates have the lowest and highest sales for each year?
+2. Which dates have the lowest and highest sales for each year (excluding days the store was closed)?
+3. Compare the sales for each month across the years and determine which month of which year had the highest sales.

-3. Did the earthquake impact sales?
+4. Did the earthquake impact sales?

-4. Are certain groups of stores selling more products?
+5. Are certain stores or groups of stores selling more products?
 (Cluster, city, state, type)

-5. Are sales affected by promotions, oil prices and holidays?
+6. Are sales affected by promotions, oil prices and holidays?

-6. What analysis can we get from the date and its extractable features?
+7. What analysis can we get from the date and its extractable features?
+8. Which product family and stores did the promotions affect.

-7. What is the difference between RMSLE, RMSE, MSE (or why is the MAE greater than all of them?)
+9. What is the difference between RMSLE, RMSE, MSE (or why is the MAE greater than all of them?)
+10. Does the payment of wages in the public sector on the 15th and last days of the month influence the store sales.

 Your task is to **build a model** that more accurately predicts the unit sales for thousands of items.